pakagronglb/sass-landing-page/README.md

-# SaaS App Landing Page
+# SaaS App Landing Page -- work in progress

 This project is a modern, responsive landing page for a SaaS application, inspired by the JS Mastery tutorial and the Xora App Design.
 The app is built to showcase SaaS product features, testimonials, pricing, and a contact form.